jeju5/management/cs/aws/aws_developer.md

   * AWS Storage Gateway
     * "Hybrid File gateway as a file system mount on S3."
 (Hybrid: onPremise Service + AWS Storage)
     * The Storage Gateway service is primarily used for attaching infrastructure located in a Data center to the AWS Storage infrastructure.

+* S3 Select
+  * Retrieve only a subset of data from an object by using simple SQL expressions.
+  * By using S3 Select to retrieve only the data needed by your application -> performance increase (upto x4)

+* S3 Inventory
+  * storage management tool -> audit, report on encryption, report on replication

+* S3 Analytics
+  * Analyze storage access patterns to help you decide when to transition the right data to the right storage class.

 # AWS CloudFront (content delivery network)